While crossing the rough sea of life, unexpected accidents, bad luck, deadly illnesses, and disasters can sometimes make you feel, "It can't be true!"

-It is a broken upper 3/4 of the mast half submerged, but still connected to the deck with seven stainless wires.
+It's the broken upper 3/4 of the mast half submerged, but still connected to the deck with seven stainless wires.

 In my early 30s, the accident was the biggest shock in life.
 I realized that the conviction, "It can't happen to me," was just a belief.

-What you should consider is, not only the height of waves.
+What you should consider is not only the height of waves.
 You have to realize the density and destructive power of water, which is more than 800 times bigger than air.

 Ignorance and imprudence may cause a fatal accident at sea.